-Wood Wild Web
+Wood Wide Web

-A Playing Poetry and Phoenix Leicester co-commission
+A Playing Poetry & Phoenix Leicester co-commision

 As part of the Poetry Games exhibition at the National Poetry Library, Playing Poetry and Phoenix Cinema & Art Centre launched a commission to invite two artists to explore the intersection of poetic writing and game-making.
 Artists Mariana Marangoni and Rianna Suen collaborated over the course of two months, developing a joint practice looking at digital literacy, online communities and ecopoetics.